-51. The total investment cost for this project is Exercise The project is funded in terms of debt and equity.
-The project funding structure is outlined in Table 6 below.
+51. The total investment cost for this project is Example.
+The project is funded in terms of debt and equity as shown in Table 6.

-able 6.
-Narpowership 6A 666ga (1 ty) Eta 5 project fanaling

 Sources R' m %

 Debt

 Equity

 Total

-Table 6: Karpowership SA Coega (Pty) Ltd's project funding
+Table 6: Karpowership SA Saldanha Bay (RF) (Pty) Ltd.'s project funding